veronikablazic/Elixir_Pet_Diagnosis_App/README.md

 # Pet Diagnosis App

-This simple application leverages AI to collect sick pet simptom information and delivers a possible diagnosis.
+This simple application leverages AI to collect a sick pet's simptom information and delivers a possible diagnosis.
 The dashboard showcases the results and displays trends.
 In order for it to properly work, a Google Gemini API key needs to be generated and plugged into the `api_key` variable.

 To start your Phoenix server: